RPiOVN/p2pvps-server/README.md

 Members participating in the marketplace can earn cryptocurrency by renting out their device, while helping to create a more decentralized internet at the same time.
 That's the focus of the P2P VPS network.
-In this way, the P2P VPS software is censhorship-fighting software similar to, but very different from, [TOR](https://www.torproject.org/).
+In this way, the P2P VPS software is censorship-fighting software similar to, but very different from, [TOR](https://www.torproject.org/).

 ## About This Repository